purescript/documentation/Error-Code-TypesDoNotUnify.md

 *When using Halogen*

 If you are seeing this error in relation to the definition of a component try checking the type signatures  of the component and child component's slot addresses, query types and state types against the examples in the purescript halogen repository.

+### Eff <-> Function

+If you get this error message:

+    Could not match type

+      Eff

+    with type

+      Function

+... then check to see whether you might have written a "do" block but forgotten to actually say `do`.